What do we mean by 'intern'?

 Someone who is prepared to commit to a fixed period of unpaid voluntary work for World Land Trust (WLT).
 We provide relevant training so the intern gains first-hand experience of a major conservation charity.

 WLT has been running an Internship Programme since 2000.
-Although internships are a very North American concept, they are becoming a more accepted way of career development.
+Although internships are originally a North American concept, they are becoming a more accepted way of career development in the UK.

-The World Land Trust offers six-month unpaid internships based at the WLT office in Suffolk, UK.
-Interns contribute to WLT's work, in project development and conservation management, and become involved with real-life day-to-day issues arising in the UK and our many overseas projects.
+World Land Trust offers six-month unpaid internships based at the WLT office in Suffolk, UK.
+Interns contribute to WLT's work - in project development and conservation management - and become involved in day-to-day issues arising in the UK and our many overseas projects.

 Previous interns have been involved in a variety of activities:

 - Shadowing the CEO at meetings in London